SSG Carlos Rivera

 On June 3, 2003, Staff Sergeant Rivera was injured during operations while serving as the Non-Commissioned Officer in Charge (NCOIC) of Company A, 1st Battalion, 160th Special Operations Aviation Regiment in Iraq.

 Following the injuries, SSG Rivera experienced pain and discomfort in his right leg and back.
 As his condition progressed, he began having difficulty walking and having seizures.
 He was later diagnosed with a severe incomplete spinal cord injury.
-While still on active duty, SSG Medina elected to have spinal cord surgery, a decision which forced him to part ways with the Army, the career he loved so much.
+While still on active duty, SSG Rivera elected to have spinal cord surgery, a decision which forced him to part ways with the Army, the career he loved so much.

 Carlos is now paralyzed and uses his wheelchair, but his current home presents many challenges.
 Carlos is often discouraged when he cannot do routine tasks independently, like reaching the cabinets to make a sandwich and accessing the bathroom to brush his teeth or take a shower, because most rooms are not wheelchair accessible.
 He often becomes frustrated having to rely on his wife and their daughters for help around the home.